DJF3/Webex-Message-space-archiver/README.md

 - "yes"  : Note that it is a *VISUAL* blur.
 Data can still be copy/pasted

-<a name="troubleshooting"></a>

 # Troubleshooting
-Most of the errors should be handles by the script.
+Most of the errors should be handled by the script.
 * **SSL Issue**: On a Mac: the default SSL is outdated & unsupported.
 Check out the *readme.rtf* in your Python Application folder.
 That folder also contains a "Install certificates.command" which should do the work for you.

-<a name="releasenotes"></a>

 # Release Notes

-For old releasenotes click [here](https://github.com/DJF3/Webex-Message-space-archiver/blob/master/README-oldreleasenotes.md)
+For old release notes click [here](https://github.com/DJF3/Webex-Message-space-archiver/blob/master/README-oldreleasenotes.md)

 ## Enhancements in release v30 - March 19th 2023